We may earn money or products from the companies mentioned in this post. See the Affiliates and Disclosures page for more information.

 Regular size print here.

-While this strap likely won’t be suited to a market bag it is great for fashion bags of all types.
+While this strap likely won’t be suited to a market bag it is great for fashion bags of all types. (for a no stretch strap worked directly into the top of the bag check out this post.)

 Tips to make a purse strap with little to no stretch: